Xthe23/Amazon-Deforestation-and-CO2-Emissions/README.md

 # Analysis Questions:

-1. Relationship Between Deforestation and Fire Incidents in Amazon?
+1. Relationship Between Deforestation and Fire Incidents in Brazil?

 Is there a correlation between the amount of fire outbreaks and deforestation?

-2. Fire Incidents and CO2 Emissions in the Amazon?
+2. Fire Incidents and CO2 Emissions in Brazil?

 Is there a correlation between the amount of fire outbreaks in the forest and the Co2 Emissions as well?

-3. Area of Deforestation vs CO2 Emissions in the Amazon
+3. Area of Deforestation vs CO2 Emissions in Brazil

-What is the correlation between Deforestation and Co2 Emissions within the Amazon?
+What is the correlation between Deforestation and Co2 Emissions within Brazil?

-4. CO2 emissions in vs Neighboring Countries
+4. Co2 emissions of Brazil compared to neighboring countries

-Can we use a T-test to compare CO2 Emissions from Brazil with those from neighboring countries?
+Is there a correlation between Brazil's CO2 emissions and Brazil’s neighboring countries CO2 emissions?

 # Hypotheses:

 Null:

-Deforestation does not play a role in the increase of CO2 emission levels in the atmosphere and an increase in the quantity of fire outbreaks.
+Deforestation does not correlate to the increase of CO2 emission levels in the atmosphere or an increase in the quantity of fire outbreaks in Brazil.

 Alternative:

-Deforestation does play a role in the increase of CO2 emission levels in the atmosphere and an increase in the quantity of fire outbreaks.
+Deforestation does correlate to the increase of CO2 emission levels in the atmosphere or an increase in the quantity of fire outbreaks in Brazil.